-Know the data on Page 143
+Know the data on Page 148

 - 1. What is the photosphere, the chromosphere, the corona? - 2.
 What is granulation?
 What is it telling us about heat flow from the interior?
-How long does a granule last? - 3.
+How long does a granule last?
+(Figure 8-2) - 3.
 What is Convection?
 Conduction?
 Radiation?
 (Discussed in class) - 4.
 What is supergranulation?
 Spicules are found at the edges of supergranules.
 How long do they live? - 5.
 How does the temperature of the Sun's visible layers vary with height above the photosphere?
 (Figure 8-3) - 6.
 How far does the Corona extend into space?
 How hot is the corona?
-What is the Solar wind? - 7.
-Helioseismology is the study of the interior of the Sun using the Sun's oscillations in radius.
+What is the Solar wind?

+7. Helioseismology is the study of the interior of the Sun using the Sun's oscillations in radius.
 We can study the interior of the sun just as ringing a bell tells us how the bell is made.
+(Figure 8-7)

-(Figure 8-7) - 8.
-What are Sunspots?
-(Look carefully at Figure 8-8: Never stare or point a telescope at the Sun) - 9.
-What is the 11 year Sunspot cycle?
+8. What are Sunspots?
+(Look carefully at Figure 8-8: Never stare or point a telescope at the Sun)

+9. What is the 11 year Sunspot cycle?
 The 22 year magnetic cycle?
+(Page 158-159) Where are we in the current Sunspot cycle? (discussed in class)

-(Page 152-153) - 10.
-What are flares, prominences, filaments?
-(Page 158-159) - 11.
-What is the butterfly diagram (P. 152-153)?
+- 10. What are flares, prominences, filaments?
+(Page 162-163) - 11.
+What is the butterfly diagram (P. 158-159)?
 What does it tell us about the Sunspots during the cycle? - 12.
-What is the Maunder minimum in the numbers of Sunspots? - 13.
+What is meant by the Maunder minimum in the numbers of Sunspots? - 13.
 Where does the energy from the sun come from?
 Why do we know that it must be nuclear energy? - 14.
-Binding energy is the energy that keeps the protons and neutrons in the nucleus from flying apart.

-15. Nuclear Fusion requires high temperatures and high densities to overcome the Coulomb barrier.
-(Because like charges repel)

-16. What is the proton-proton chain?
-(See Figure 8-14)

-17. What is a neutrino?
+Binding energy is the energy that keeps the protons and neutrons in the nucleus from flying apart. - 15.
+Nuclear Fusion requires high temperatures and high densities to overcome the Coulomb barrier.
+(Because like charges repel) - 16.
+What is the proton-proton chain?
+(See Figure 8-15) - 17.
+What is a neutrino?
 How is energy released in the proton-proton chain?
-Deuterium is an isotope of hydrogen.

-18. How does the energy flow from the center to the surface?
+Deuterium is an isotope of hydrogen. - 18.
+How does the energy flow from the center to the surface?
 Where is convection important?
 Radiation?